ryanmgriffiths/Simplex_Algorithm/README.md

 # Simplex_Algorithm
-Python implementation of a Naedler-Mead simplex algorithm using numpy functions
+Python implementation of a Nelder-Mead simplex algorithm using numpy functions, example given to solve Rosenbrock function.